 b.
 Nuclear reactions will convert hydrogen to helium, and in later phases helium can be converted into carbon and oxygen.
-Assuming full ionization, compute the change in the mean molecular weight when :
+Assuming full ionization, compute the mean molecular weight when:

 - hydrogen is fully converted into helium (X=0, Y=0.98, Z=0.02)